Skip to main content

 Leo Sanchez

-Mount Pleasant Village, DC
+Mount Pleasant Village, Washington DC

 Leo M. Sanchez has been a member of the Mt.
 Pleasant Village for about 5 years and in the last two years has been an active member on its Board.
 In addition, he has worked with the Capitol Hill Village, representing Mt.
 Pleasant, on LGBTQ programs and deliverables such as the LGBTQ Intergenerational Symposium, a DC Village wide Pride celebration, and a “toolbox” designed to assist area Villages reach out to LGBTQ neighbors.
 Leo has been a resident of Mt.
 Pleasant since 1996 and fell in love with the neighborhood’s historic connection to the city’s Latino population and its proximity to the National Zoo.
 He remains an active Cluster Coordinator for Mt.
 Pleasant Village, a specific effort by the Village leadership to reach out to “inactive” neighbors to keep them informed and respond to any questions about the Village and its mission and programs.
 Leo retired from Federal Service in 2016.
 He believes that meaningful strategic alliances, such as WAVE, can help folks who want to age in place as long as possible, as well as those who are younger and love the DC Metro area as much as he does.